 Here are a few must-have essentials you should add to your baby’s winter kitty

 Baby’s skin is very, very sensitive and can get chapped very easily with the drop in temperatures and the constant drooling.
 Keeping the lips moisturised with a lip balm is essential to protect them.
 My home remedy for chapped lips has always been a drop of coconut oil on the belly button just before bed.
 I still use it with my kids the moment the weather turns cold.
 It works absolutely wonders.
 You can say bye to painful smiles and wake up to soft pink lips.

-Moisturisers are essentials in the baby’s vanity kit during winters.
+Moisturisers are essential in the baby’s vanity kit during winter.
 Apart from your normal lotions, ensure you carry one in your handbag always, to prevent skin from drying or cracking.
 In fact, new moms will need a little more care while picking one.
 So, make sure you pick one which has a mild fragrance or is even fragrance-free.

 Dry winter air can create havoc on the baby’s skin and airways.
 Invest in a good humidifier which will keep the air around your baby moist.
 Dry nasal passages and dried mucus can cause nose bleeds.
 Make sure you keep the humidifier at a safe distance from where your baby sleeps.
 These do get hot and you don’t want your little one to touch it by accident.

 Lining your baby’s crib with flannel sheets is a great way to add warmth in the baby’s bed.
 No one likes getting into a bed with cold sheets.
 Why would babies be any different?
 Flannel sheets help keep the mattress warm and the baby comfortable.